VIRGINIA MARINE RESOURCES COMMISSION

 4VAC20 110 40.
 MARKING OF LOBSTERS.

-Any berried female harvested in or from Virginia waters shall be V-notched before being returned to the sea immediately.
+All berried females from Virginia waters shall be V-notched before being returned to the water immediately.

 4VAC20-110-55.
 GEAR REQUIREMENTS.